Soccertanker/Soccertanker.github.io/docs/food/myDigestiveIssues.md

 This is a list of the most noticeable symptoms I experienced in the 3 months of UC.
 There were other symptoms.
 Most of these symptoms worked together and influenced other symptoms.

 * Bloody diarrhea 15+ times per day
-	* I used the restroom at least once per hour during the day, and about every 2 hours at night.
+	* For probably the first month, I used the restroom at least once per hour during the day, and about every 2 hours at night.
 I would wake up needing to use the restroom, so I never slept well.
 	* I needed to be close to an available restroom at all times.
 The restroom visits were often extremely urgent.
 I pooped my pants a few times because I could not get to a toilet quick enough.
 * Anemia
 	* I lost a lot of blood.
 My lowest hemoglobin level was 8.8 g/dL.
 The normal level for men is 13.5 to 17.5 g/dL.
 I got two iron infusions to raise red blood cell count.